Oman395/pipes.js/readme.md

 - unstretchFactor: Factor to increase probability that the vertical line goes horizontal to.
 Ignored if unstretchVertical is true.
 - maximumCharacters: Maximum characters displayed before clearing screen.
 Infinity if -1.
 - numberOfHeads: Number of distinct pipes to draw at once.
+- characters: Characters to use.
+Keys are upperLeft, upperRight, bottomLeft, bottomRight, horizontal, vertical.
 ### Example configuration file
 ```json
 {